stuerp/foo_vis_spectrum_analyzer/README.md

 - New: You can downmix the input of the oscilloscope to mono.
 - Improved: Visualizations continue without interruption when starting a new track.
 - Improved: Performance and numeric stability of the CQT transform.
-- Improved: Decimation of the oscilloscope input should now retain more peak values and produce better representation of large input audio chunks.
+- Improved: Downsampling of the oscilloscope input should now retain more peak values and produce better representation of large input audio chunks.
 - Breaking Change: The peak hold time and fall rate (was Acceleration) are now expressed in seconds and dB/s respectively to make them independent of the frame rate.
 The old values will be remapped to the new ranges but some tweaking may be necessary.
+- Breaking Change: Multiple graphs used to imply the use of local styles.
+By default global styles will be used unless you enable the setting `Use local style` on the `Graphs` page.
 - Fixed: Peak mode configuration was disabled for the Peak / RMS meter.

 You can read the full history [here](docs/History.md).